San Diego Summer Concert Preview 2019

 Smashing Pumpkins have had a hit-or-miss record over the past decade or so, and up until recently that’s meant a version of the band with few original members other than Billy Corgan.
 Yet last year the band embarked on a 25th anniversary tour for their classic album Siamese Dream, with a setlist full of hits from their first four albums as well as soundtrack highlights such as “Eye” and even a number of covers.
 Far be it from me to celebrate a “just play the hits” point of view, but seeing some of the setlists from that tour makes me think this is the ideal way to see the band.

-Other shows to put on your calendar:
+Other San Diego summer concerts to put on your calendar:

 Oh Sees at Belly Up (June 14)